Study English in Taupo, New Zealand

 Taupo Language is a member of English New Zealand (incorporating FIELSNZ)

 Taupo Language (Provider No. 8954) is registered as a Private Training Establishment by the New Zealand Qualifications Authority, pursuant to the Education Amendment Act 1990.
+Taupo Language is a Category 1 school.

 Taupo Language is a signatory to the Code of Practice for the Pastoral Care of International Students (the Code).
 It provides a framework for education providers to ensure a high standard of care and well-being is maintained for international students while they live and study in New Zealand.
 The Code is established under section 238F of the Education Act 1989.
 The Act requires that a provider must be a signatory to the Code in order to enrol international students.